 Ariele Fredman, Assistant Director of Publicity

-Ariele joined Atria in 2010 and has launched New York Times bestselling publicity efforts for commercial, literary, mystery, and romantic fiction, as well as pop culture focused titles with Big Bang Theory star Kunal Nayyar, comedian Issa Rae, and actor Russell Brand, among others.
-She oversees publicity and tours for the Keywords Press imprint with digital talent such as Shane Dawson and Connor Franta, as well as spearheading Atria’s New Adult/Contemporary Romance initiative with #1 New York Times bestsellers Colleen Hoover, Abbi Glines, and Jamie McGuire.
+Ariele joined Atria in 2010 and has launched New York Times bestselling publicity efforts for commercial, literary, mystery, and romantic fiction, as well as pop culture focused titles with Big Bang Theory star Kunal Nayyar, writer and actress Issa Rae, and actor Russell Brand, among others.
+Some of her most notable authors include Fredrik Backman (A Man Called Ove, Beartown), Colleen Hoover (All Your Perfects, It Ends With Us), and Lisa Jewell (Then She Was Gone, I Found You).
+She also oversees publicity and tours for the Keywords Press imprint with digital talent such as New York Times bestsellers Shane Dawson and Connor Franta.

 Milena Brown, Publicity Manager